Nature’s Variety Prairie canned dog food receives the Advisor’s second-highest tier rating of 4.5 stars.

 The seventh ingredient is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
 However, aside from its natural energy content, rice is of only modest nutritional value to a dog.

-The ninth item is sweet potato.
+The ninth ingredient is sweet potato.
 Sweet potatoes are a gluten-free source of complex carbohydrates in a dog food.
 They are naturally rich in dietary fiber and beta carotene.

 From here, the list goes on to include a number of other items.